yxliang01/UnimelbSharedFiles/Models of Computation/MoC-summary.md

 # Models of Computations

 Summary is written by Xiao Liang Yu.
-This summary includes material that was created by my dear lecturer Harald Søndergaard.
+This summary might include material that was created by my dear lecturer Harald Søndergaard.
 This document might contain some personal but controversial opinions (might be mine or Harald's).

 [TOC]